department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 - Are hard to understand by customers and people outside your business or team.
 -	Sound like Government, not human.
 -	Don’t align with the clear, helpful, and plain language part of our content principles.
--	Isn’t person-to-person, conversational, and empathetic in voice and tone.
+-	Aren't person-to-person, conversational, and empathetic in voice and tone.

 <div class="do-dont">